 We are honored to acknowledge all of the winners of the 31st Annual National Wetlands Awards: Mark Beardsley; John W. Day Jr.; Trinity Favazza; Ted LaGrange; Sam Lovall; and Robert Wade.
 The 2020 awardees have demonstrated extraordinary commitment to the conservation and restoration of our nation’s wetlands.
 They were acknowledged in a month-long digital campaign.

 The annual National Wetlands Awards Program is administered by the Environmental Law Institute and supported by:

 - U.S. Fish and Wildlife Service

 - USDA Natural Resources Conservation Service

-NOAA Fisheries has supported the program for more than over 20 years.
+NOAA Fisheries has supported the program for more than 20 years.